What is your "Really Damn Good" Guarantee?

 How Big Are Your 4.5oz Packages, Really?

 One ounce is about 17 wafers.
-So 4.5oz is about 77 wafers.
-If you eat six pieces each day, 4.5 oz will keep you going for nearly two weeks.
+So 2oz is about 34 wafers.
+If you eat five pieces each day, 2oz will keep you going for about a week.